openedx/xblock-sdk/README.rst

 Installation
 ------------

-This code runs on Python 2.7.
+This code runs on Python 3.5 or newer.

 #.
 Install standard development libraries.
 Here's how you do it on Ubuntu or Debian::